kaiquewdev/Katana/readme.md

 ### Data stores
 For now Katana support only 2 session data stores (more to come):

 * **Memory** (by default): useful for development.
-Session data is saved in memory at worker-process level, which meens this will not work with cluster.
+Session data is saved in memory at worker-process level, which means this will not work with cluster.
 Also, all sessions disappear when app is restarted.

 * **Redis**: Sessions are saved in a redis noSQL database and persist across app restarts.
 Requires a Redis server or clusters.